blahajjessie/kakaw/api-docs/interface/server-socket.md

 - `time` (number): The number of *miliseconds* that are left in the question (where 0 is the end of the question)
 - `score` (number): player’s current score, the host will recieve garbage
 - `username`: the name of the player.
+future:
+- `questionIndex` : the index of the question started.

 ## `endQuestion`

 Sent by server when the timer on a question runs out or the host clicks “End now,” and moves clients to the screen to review results
-The same message is sent to the host too except with only the correctAnswers field (maybe a leaderboard later).
+The same message is sent to the host, but the information about the answer choice may be inacurate.

 Fields:
 - `correctAnswers` (numeric array) :
 - `score` (number) = the player’s current score, the host will recieve garbage
 - `scoreChange` (number) = how much their score increased due to this question, The host will recieve garbage
 - `correct` (boolean) : if the player's answer to the question is correct.
 The host will recieve garbage
-- `leaderboard`: sorted array of [{name: string, score: number }, …]
+- `leaderboard`: sorted array of `Leaderboard` objects.
 - `time` : number: the ammount of time the player took to answer the question

+future:
+- `questionIndex` : the index of the question started.

 ## `playerAction`

+future:

 Every time a player completes an action (join, answer) the host is sent this message It will contain a player id and username that has completed the most recent action.

-This may be sent many times rapidly on the case of a host just conneccting.

 Fields:
-- `player`: {`id`, `username`}
+- `playerId`: The playerid who completed the action
+- `username`: the username of the player who complteted the action